 What to Expect in Ko Phi Phi, Thailand

-The Phi Phi Islands (pronounced pee-pee) are a group of small islands located close to Phuket, and is under the administration of the Krabi province.
-The most popular islands in this region are Ko Phi Phi Don - the biggest and most populated island, and Ko Phi Phi Le - the second largest island with a few of the most beautiful beaches.
-Other destinations include Ko Mai Phai or the Bamboo Island, Bida Nok, and Bida Nai which can be reached using long-tail boats or speedboats from the busy piers in Phuket and Krabi.
+Nestled in the turquoise waters just off the coast of Phuket, the Phi Phi Islands (pronounced pee-pee) are a breathtakingly beautiful group of small islands that are sure to captivate visitors.
+Under the administration of the Krabi province, these islands are a haven for those seeking a tropical paradise.
+The most popular islands in this region are Ko Phi Phi Don - the biggest and most populated island, and Ko Phi Phi Le - the second largest island with some of the most stunning beaches in the world.

 My advice?
 Sock away with Thai bahts enough to last you throughout your time on the island before heading there.